AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 ## Information geometry: Brody and Hughston (S4)

 The Brody--Hughston paper "Geometrisation of Statistical Mechanics" (1997, arXiv: gr-qc/9708032) is a more specialized inclusion.
 It develops a geometric framework for statistical mechanics using differential geometry, treating the space of probability distributions as a Riemannian manifold with the Fisher information metric.
 This is not strictly necessary for the nonequilibrium QFT arc, but it complements Jaynes: if statistical states are defined by constraints and inference, then it is natural to ask about the geometry of the space of such states.
-The information-geometric perspective has connections to modern machine learning and optimization that may be relevant for computational implementations.
+The information-geometric perspective has connections to modern machine learning and optimization relevant for computational implementations.

 ## The modern bridge: Sethna (S10)

 Sethna's *Entropy, Order Parameters, and Complexity* (labeled 2024 on the bibliography page) is a strategic pick.
 It speaks the language of modern physics---information, complexity, computation, renormalization group---while still covering classical foundations.
 It includes Monte Carlo methods, random walks, diffusion, and connections to complex systems (networks, dynamical systems, biology).
 For a reader coming from a computational background, Sethna provides the most natural entry point into the entire bibliography.

-## Assessment of Part I
+## Summary

-The selection is balanced: Jaynes and Ruelle provide conceptual and rigorous anchors; Huang and Reichl provide canonical breadth; Wheeler provides pedagogy; Sethna provides modernity.
-The implicit message is that statistical mechanics is not just a prerequisite to be endured---it provides the conceptual vocabulary that makes the rest of the subject intelligible.
+Jaynes and Ruelle provide conceptual and rigorous anchors; Huang and Reichl provide canonical breadth; Wheeler provides pedagogy; Sethna provides modernity.
+The implicit message is that statistical mechanics provides the conceptual vocabulary that makes the rest of the subject intelligible.

 # Part II: Statistical Field Theory (S11--S18)